itzTron/pyQRX/README.md

-# 🧩 CLI QR Code Generator
+# 🧩 pyQRX CLI QR Code Generator

 A simple and efficient **Python-based command-line tool** to generate QR codes instantly from any link or text string.
 Easily create and save your QR codes directly from your terminal!